meetbryce/unify/docs/IMPORTING_DATA.md

 trigger.
 Repeated schedule should be the "default" mechanism.

 The refresh time and interval is configured on the local `table`.
-This config can be setup by default in the adapter:
+This config can be setup by default in the connector:

 tables:
   - name: orders